MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 The networks are trained with Pytorch and translated to scoreboard operations in functions.

 Disclaimer:
-Due to randomness in arrow launch and target motion, the aim bots cannot be fully accurate (unless we hack Minecraft RNG).
+Due to randomness in arrow launch and target motion, as well as scoreboard precision errors, the aim bots cannot be fully accurate (unless we hack Minecraft RNG).
 Like when you normally shoot, accuracy decreases fast with increasing distance between shooter and target.

 # Installation